-Professional Duties include:
+Professional Duties Include:

 Consider this profession if you:

-View the ASCP wage survey (pdf).
+and Hematology: 8.5%.
+View the ASCP vacancy survey (pdf).

 ASCP 2015 Wage Survey of Medical Laboratories in the United States reported a